 The CISSA is performed by using an internal EC model.
 The EC model also underpins the annual business planning process.
 The Company's CISSA report documents the assessment of the solvency needs and is reviewed by the Board as part of the process.
 This assessment considers the needs over a five-year time horizon and includes a review of the solvency needs under a base scenario and also a range of scenarios that are relevant to the business.
-Where impact could be material, stress and scenarios have been forecast on a BSCR basis as well.

-The solvency position and liquidity position are monitored by the DRMC and the Board on a quarterly basis on both an EC basis and the BSCR basis.
+The solvency position and liquidity position are monitored by the DRMC and the Board on a quarterly basis on both an EC basis and the BMA basis.
 The EC model is subject to strict model governance and change control process which is set out in the Division EC Model Governance and Change Policy.
 This Policy helps to ensure that the integrity of the EC model is not compromised by changes made to the models and that the model continues to produce reliable, accurate and relevant information.